Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-excel/microsoft-excel-quiz.md

 - [x] INDEX
 - [ ] MATCH

 #### Q16.
-You're working with columsn whose width and font-size should not be changed.
+You're working with columns whose width and font-size should not be changed.
 Yet the columns are too narrow to display all the text in each cell.
 What tool should you use to solve the problem?
 - [ ] Sparklines
 - [x] Wrap Text
 - [ ] Fill Handle